 The Brown University Library is home to more than 6.8 million print items, plus a multitude of electronic resources and expanding digital archives serving the teaching, research, and learning needs of Brown students and faculty, as well as scholars from around the country and the world.

-The Carnegie Mellon University Libraries support teaching and learning, creative inquiry, research and publication at Carnegie Mellon through a niche focused collection; an extensive array of online resources; digital archives and collections; and an institutional repository. http://search.library.cmu.edu.
+The Carnegie Mellon University Libraries support teaching and learning, creative inquiry, research and publication at Carnegie Mellon through a niche focused collection; an extensive array of online resources; digital archives and collections; and an institutional repository.
+To learn more, visit: http://search.library.cmu.edu.

 The Colby College Libraries are central to Colby’s scholarship, providing scholarly resources and services to advance students’ and faculty’s teaching, learning and research experiences.
 The Libraries include Miller Library, Bixler Art and Music Library, Olin Science Library, Special Collections and Archives, and an on campus storage facility.
 The Libraries' print collection includes more than 500,000 volumes, 25,000 digital journals, 520,000 electronic books, and over 200 electronic databases.
 Colby College Special Collections houses the college’s rare books, literary manuscripts and institutional archives, with featured collections representing Maine and New England poetry and fiction, late Victorian British literature and writings from the Irish Literary Renaissance.
 The Libraries oversee DigitalCommons@Colby, the college’s institutional digital repository.
 The Colby Libraries are a member of MaineCat and NExpress resource sharing networks.
 The Libraries website is the gateway to services and resources.